james-huang/james-huang.github.io/about.md

 James is an engineer.
 If you have feedback about this blog you can reach his gmail "hng.jms".
 More will come here in the future.

 If you enjoyed reading this blog, you can go ahead and subscribe to new posts.
 Realistically speaking this will only happen about once a month.
-Also, only subscribe if you really, really want to.
-James is on the free tier of Mailchimp right now and it only handles 2000 emails.

 <!-- Begin MailChimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/slim-081711.css" rel="stylesheet" type="text/css">